FlagrantGarden/site/content/games/factions/supplements/coasts/Forces/noos.md

 ## Spring Kobolds

 The Kobolds have no Captain, 0 Fame, and 0 Glory.
-They always fight in Groups of 8.
+They always fight in Groups of 8 worth 5 points.
 The Basilisk has 20 Glory.

 If using the [Routine Procedures][1], the Kobolds are Guarded.